-A savory, creamy, and delicious pumpkin vegan risotto recipe that even meat-eaters will love!
+Here is a savory, creamy, and delicious pumpkin vegan risotto recipe that even meat eaters will love!

-While this would definitely be a good choice for date night, it’s also great for a quiet night in with friends.
+While this vegan risotto would be a good dinner choice for date night, it’s also great for quiet nights in with friends or family.

 I find it goes over especially well on Sundays after watching football all day.